Ashkelon: Byzantine Church

-Maqam al-Imam al-Husayn
+Mashhad al-Imam al-Husayn

 An 11th-century mosque, Maqam al-Imam al-Husayn, a site of pilgrimage for both Sunni and Shia Muslims, which had been built by the Fatimid Caliphate by Badr al-Jamali and where tradition held that the head of Mohammad's grandson Hussein ibn Ali was buried, was blown up by the Israel Defense Forces under instructions from Moshe Dayan as part of a broader programme to destroy mosques in July 1950.
 The area was subsequently redeveloped for a local Israeli hospital, Barzilai.
 After the site was re-identified on the hospital grounds, funds from Mohammed Burhanuddin, leader of a Shi'a Ismaili sect based in India, were used to construct a small marble prayer platform, which is visited by Shi'ite pilgrims from India and Pakistan.

 A domed structure housing the 13th-century tomb of Sheikh Awad sits atop a hill overlooking Ashkelon's northern beaches.

+The Great and Small Mosques

+the Great Mosque (al-Jāmi‘ al-Kabīr), founded in 1300 by Mamluk Sultan al-Nāṣir Muḥammad, and the Small Mosque (al-Jāmi‘ al-Ṣaghīr), which features Ottoman vaulted ceilings reinforced with ceramic clay tubes (kizāns).

 Museums

-Ashkelon Khan and Museum contains archaeological finds, among them a replica of Ashkelon's Canaanite silver calf, whose discovery was reported on the front page of The New York Times.
+Today the Great Mosque houses the "Ashkelon Khan and Museum", with an archaeological exhibition of a replica of Ashkelon's Canaanite silver calf, whose discovery was reported on the front page of The New York Times.

 The Outdoor Museum near the municipal cultural center displays two Roman burial coffins made of marble depicting battle and hunting scenes, and famous mythological scenes.